MonamaTV/Screening-App/README.md

 Stores the visitors' questionnaires on the database and evaluate if they might have Covid-19 and label them as "risk"

 ## stack: React, Express, MongoDB, and NodeJS
+NB: The project is not yet mobile friendly.